evert/evert.github.com/_posts/2015/2015-11-28-switching-to-linux.md

 then that Mint had issues in the past upgrading from one major version to another without reinstalling, so I ended back at Ubuntu.
 The safest choice.
 Perhaps at some point in the future I'll be a bit more adventurous again.
-For now, I'll just disable the spyware after install.

 Installing Ubuntu